jgaonakm/jericalla-mobile-api/run.md

 Using Akamai Cloud, you can easily deploy the APIs on LKE by using AppPlatform.
 Using this path allows you to have a private image repository with Harbor and run the APIs as Knative Services, without requiring to provide other infrastructure than a your Kubernetes Cluster.

 > Read more about the process in the [AppPlatform documentation](https://apl-docs.net/docs/akamai-app-platform/introduction).
+[Here's a repository](https://github.com/jgaonakm/apl-sample-workloads) with additional examples, in case you want to keep exploring the tool.
 If needed, you can [create a Linode account](https://login.linode.com/signup?promo=docs05012025) to try this guide with a $100 credit.

 If you prefer other options, there are multiple paths you can follow: